The Personal Story

 I attended St. Thomas More Catholic grade school and Strake Jesuit College Preparatory in Houston, before attending St. Mary's University in San Antonio, where I met my wife Dr. Mary Lynne Gasaway Hill.

 During college, I spent two summers doing health care field work as a volunteer for Amigos de las America, in Mexico and Costa Rica respectively.
 After graduation, Mary Lynne and I were married on campus in Assumption Chapel in January of 1988.
-In fact, we baptized our son, Andrew James "AJ" Hill, on Easter Day in 2006 in the same chapel in which we had been married eighteen years earlier.
+In fact, we baptized our only child on Easter Day in 2006 in the same chapel in which we had been married eighteen years earlier.

 I began work at St. Mary's University in 1988, working in Enrollment Management, and later after law school, in Student Development first as the Associate Dean of Students and then later as the Director of the Service Learning Center.
 During this time, I was first appointed to the Associate Faculty of the Graduate School, as a Lecturer of law and ethics, on May 1, 1998.
 After five years, I was promoted to Senior Lecturer “in recognition of distinguished teaching service to the University.”